-World Boxing News provides a history of the Lineal World Heavyweight Championship from 1885 to the present day.
+World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

 Known as “The Man who beat The Man,” – the top division status is as old as time.